1st Note

 DEP-20 vs DEP-80

-The DEP-20 scores higher in Night Practice and Touch Reality, while the DEP-80 edges ahead in Beginner.
-Choose the DEP-20 if you prioritize quiet practice.
+The DEP-20 scores higher in quiet practice and piano-like touch, while the DEP-80 is stronger in beginner support.
+Choose the DEP-20 if quiet practice matters most.

 Donner DEP-80 →